Module 4.1: Managed vs Self-Managed Kubernetes

 Success Criteria

-- Addressed stateful workload migration specifically
+- Addressed the extreme danger of stateful workload migration properly.

-- Included a rollback plan
+- Secured a highly resilient rollback plan ensuring immediate failback capability.

 Next Module